enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 ## Oracles

 Oracles are a type of service that provide offchain data to the blockchain.
 This is usually price data but has no limitations and can be anything from odds for a sports betting dApp to random numbers which can be used for a lottery.
-One such oracle which we will use here is [API3](https://api3.org/) which currently only focuses on price feeds.
+One such oracle service which we will use here is [API3](https://api3.org/) which currently only focuses on price feeds.

 To find the relevant ETH/USD price update events using API3:

 - The events we care about are emitted on the Api3ServerV1 contract at [0x709944a48cAf83535e43471680fDA4905FB3920a](https://github.com/api3dao/contracts/blob/main/deployments/blast/Api3ServerV1.json#L2) on Blast, which you can find in the `@api3/contracts`.
-The events are emitted with data feed IDs and not [dAPI](https://api3.org/data-feeds/) names, so we need to look up what data feed ID the particular dAPI name is set to. 'dAPI' just refers to API3's price data feeds.
+The events are emitted with data feed IDs and not dAPI names, so we need to look up what data feed ID the particular dAPI name is set to. [dAPI](https://blog.benligiray.com/post/2022-31-05-dapis-apis-for-dapps/) just refers to API3's price data feeds.

 1. `"ETH/USD"` (the dAPI name) as a `bytes32` string is `0x4554482f55534400000000000000000000000000000000000000000000000000`
 2. Using the [dapiNameToDataFeedId](https://blastscan.io/address/0x709944a48cAf83535e43471680fDA4905FB3920a#readContract#F8) conversion function, we see the dAPI is set to a data feed ID with `0x3efb3990846102448c3ee2e47d22f1e5433cd45fa56901abe7ab3ffa054f70b5`